Optical Interference Effect in Strong-field Electronic Coherence Spectroscopy: Role of Nonsequential Double Ionization

 The overall contribution from NSDI can be inferred from the modulation depth in the measured Ar$^{2+}$ signal shown in Fig.~\ref{sim_exp_compare}.
 The oscillation amplitude of the measured Ar$^{2+}$ signal is about 20 times weaker than that in the simulation, which neglects the contribution from NSDI.
 Therefore, it is likely that NSDI plays a dominant role in contributing to the Ar$^{2+}$ signal.
 While the yield of NSDI is known to be less than that of SDI, a possible reason for its overall dominance is that weaker peak intensities carry greater weights in focal volume averaging.
 This dominance explains why the measured OI signals in Ar$^{2+}$ and Ar$^+$ are in phase, and why the FFT spectrum of the measured Ar$^+$ yield has a significantly weaker signal at 0.18 eV compared to the Ar$^{2+}$ signal.

 In summary, subtracting the OI signals of the dication formed in the focal volume in the SDI regime using its ion signal is clearly unfeasible because the OI signals of ion and dication primarily originate from the focal volume in the NSDI regime.
 Our investigation shows that NSDI is likely to significantly diminish the contrast of the electronic coherence signal.
 One solution is to tightly focus the pump pulse while loosely focusing the probe pulse into the vacuum chamber.
 This ensures that the focal volume in the NSDI regime is outside the focal volume of the pump pulse, allowing the overall NSDI yield to serve as the background signal, which can be subtracted using the probe-only measurement.
 We emphasize that pulse cleaning is still necessary despite the focal volume control.
 Otherwise, the pump pulse could still interfere with the probe pulse in the NSDI focal volume, producing OI signals that cannot be subtracted using the probe-only measurement.
+While the use of elliptical polarization could also suppress NSDI, it would simultaneously diminish the electronic coherence and may therefore not be suitable for the present study.

 \onecolumngrid

 \twocolumngrid